ketlindelima/PDF-Reader/README.md

 To practice Regular Expressions, try [this site](https://docs.python.org/3/library/re.html)

-# Result with the File Examples
+# Result with the Example Files

 Trying this code with the example files, I got the result below: